Home

 • Joey will improve his relationships with peers and develop at least 3 strategies for solving conflict.

-• At any time, if you feel your child's needs are not being met, you can ask for an IEP meeting.
-The IEP is a working document that can be altered at any time.
+At any time, if you feel your child's needs are not being met, you should ask your caseworker for an IEP meeting.
+The Independent Education Plan is a working document that can be altered at any time.